whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/12 - Sacred Responsibilities.md

 How can you feel grateful if you don't notice all the gifts you receive?

+Of course deep awareness isn't cultivated in unhealthy cultures; people lulled into lazy thinking and foolish assumptions are easy to manipulate.

+### Create a Healthy Subculture

+* People you can speak your heart to.
+Might disagree on some things, but committed to each other's wellbeing and personal growth.

+* Embrace healthy culture practices -- share generously, stand up for each other if anyone's attacked or hurt or lost their job, mentor each other's children, be honest in your words and authentic with your feelings, etc.

+Everyone knows that a

+### Generate Abundance and Share It

+* I wish guns and drones didn't exist, but since they do, I will use them in service.

+* The problem isn't making money -- the problem is selfishly hoarding it.
+Visitors to the Tzutujil Mayans and Huron noticed they loved accumulating food so they could throw huge feasts and give it all away.
+There is no virtue in poverty.
+As Don Cox said, "Use what you got to get what you need."
+Generate abundance however you can, and do excellent things with it.

+In economies based on exploitation, it is sadly difficult to make money without participating in exploitation somehow, just as it's difficult to find transportation that does not pollute, or houses made without toxins.

+Once again, I look to the Zapatistas and Black Panthers for inspiration.
+They didn't necessarily stop working normal jobs while they sought deep change; they just knew that each person individually "getting a better job" in an exploitative economy was not the path to collective freedom.

 ### Live in Reciprocity as a Normal Way of Life